-An introductory study of basic concepts in movement and vocal and physical performance techniques through exploration of embodied anatomy, yoga, Alexander Technique geared specifically for theatre majors.
+An introductory study of basic concepts in movement and vocal and physical performance techniques through exploration of embodied anatomy and various movement modalities geared specifically for theatre majors.
 Appropriate clothing required.

 DAN 1135 TAP DANCE II 2 hours

 A continued study of tap dance technique, with an emphasis on more intricate footwork and overall performance quality.
 Appropriate clothing and shoes required.
 Prerequisite: DANCE 1134.